maxja/rustok/chapters/ch01-introducing-rust/README.md

 Introduce function with threads management, which would lead to race.

 1. To be able to use library function `use` is used to import it.
-2. `thread::spawn` is used to create a new thread, and accepts higher-order function as an argument.
+2. `thread::spawn` is used to create a new thread, and accepts closure.
 3. As compiler doesn't control the order of execution of threads, it's possible to have race conditions.

 #### Buffer Overflow